Properly embedded minimal annuli in $\mathbb{S}^2 \times \mathbb{R}$: Proof of the Main Theorem

 {\bf Group action.} We define via the Iwasawa decomposition a commuting group action on the isospectral set.
 It integrates the family of solutions of the linearized sinh-Gordon equation $u_1,\,u_2,...$ into deformations of the metric $\o$ and then deformations of the extended frame $F_\l$.
 The first solution $u_1=\o_z$ integrates as translation on the annulus.
-The corresponding group action transforms the annulus as a two-dimensional subgroup in the isospectral set.
+The group action corresponding to the first solution $u_1= \o _z$ represent the annulus as a two-dimensional subgroup of the isospectral set.
 For $(z,0,...0) \in \C^g$, we have

-the polynomial killing field $\zeta_\l : \C \to \pk$.
+the polynomial Killing field $\zeta_\l : \C \to \pk$.

-An important property of spectral curves without singularities i.e. the polynomial $a(\l)$ has only simple roots, is that the isospectral set $I(a)$ has only one orbit diffeomorphic to a real $g$-dimensional torus which is isomorphic to the real part of the Picard group (the real part of the Jacobian of $\Sigma$).
-This property implies that all annuli related to a regular spectral curve have a quasi-periodic polynomial Killing field as a flat annulus immersed in $(\SY^1)^g$ (see corollary \ref{quasiperiodic}).
-Since this polynomial killing field depends only on $\o$, this means that also the metric is quasi-periodic.
+An important property of spectral curves without singularities (i.e. the polynomial $a(\l)$ has only simple roots), is that the isospectral set $I(a)$ has only one orbit diffeomorphic to a real $g$-dimensional torus which is isomorphic to the real part of the Picard group (the real part of the Jacobian of $\Sigma$).
+This property implies that all annuli related to a smooth spectral curve have a quasi-periodic polynomial Killing field as a flat annulus immersed in $(\SY^1)^g$ (see corollary \ref{quasiperiodic}).
+Since this polynomial Killing field depends only on $\o$, this means that also the metric is quasi-periodic.

 \begin{remark} On minimal annuli of $\SY^2 \times \R$ parameterized by the third coordinate $h(z)=y$, the function $u=\cosh^2 \o (\partial_x k_g) = ( \o_{xy}) -\tanh \o ( \o_x)( \o_y)$ is a Jacobi field.
 In this expression $k_g$ is the geodesic curvature (see theorem \ref{shiffman}) of the horizontal curve.
 Integrating this normal Jacobi field on the surface gives a variation on $\o$ which is $u_2=\o_{zzz}-2\o_{z}^3$, the second flow in the hierarchy.
-To integrate this Jacobi field it suffices to look for the second group action on $\xi_\l$ and
+To integrate this Jacobi field it suffices to look for the second group action on $\xi_\l$: